 Despite the critical acclaim of her projects and the allure of the television industry, in 2021, Laurie was compelled to move “back home” to the Okanagan after 30 years.
 She is thrilled to have found an avenue to put her skills to work in an important way.

 Betty Lee began working for Turning Points in 2010.
 Her first role with the organization was Controller.
 When she retired from the role in 2019, she decided to stay on as an Executive Assistant.
 In this role, Betty Lee is a Jill of all Trades, tapping into her experience and institutional knowledge of the organization to help out with a bit of everything.

 Betty Lee brings a wealth of experience and education to Turning Points.
 She has a Master’s in Business Administration and was a Chartered Professional Accountant and Certified General Accountant for 30 years.
 Before working with Turning Points, Betty Lee spent 40 years working in the finance departments of hospitals and regional health authorities.

 Betty Lee is passionate about her work with Turning Points.
 She enjoys working in a non-profit environment and is dedicated to giving back to her community.

 Brandy began working with Turning Points in 2018.
-Her first role with the organization was as a Residential Worker in shelter and supportive housing, she later became the Site Manager of Turning Points’ COVID-19 Response Motel Programs and housing program in Vernon, and she’s currently the Manager of Education & Community Programs.
+Her first role with the organization was as a Residential Worker in shelter and supportive housing, she later became the Site Manager of Turning Points’ COVID-19 Response Motel Programs and housing program in Vernon, and she’s currently the Director of Outreach and Housing Supports.

 Brandy’s background is in Nursing.
 She became a nurse in 2008, and it was then that she began working with vulnerable adults who had compromised physical and mental health.
 She finds deep meaning in her work with the community’s most vulnerable and marginalized individuals.